 Hardy–Weinberg Equilibrium: A principle stating that allele and genotype frequencies of variants in a population will remain constant from one generation to the next in the absence of evolutionary disturbing factors such as mutation and genetic drift.

 Heritability: The proportion of the trait variation for a particular trait in a particular population and environment that is under genetic control.

-The narrow-sense heritability (h2) refers to the proportion of variation due to the additive effects of genes whereas the broad-sense heritability (H2) is the proportion due to all genetic effects.
+Hypothesis driven analysis limits the combinations of loci tested for epistasis according to some prior hypothesis (for example that only loci with a marginal effect should be tested or only those loci in a particular pathway).

 Hypothesis free analysis: No assumption is made about the loci involved in epistasis or their effects and so all possible pairs of SNPs are tested (an exhaustive search).
-Hypothesis driven analysis limits the combinations of loci tested according to some prior hypothesis (for example that only loci with a marginal effect should be tested or only those loci in a particular pathway).

 Imputation: Statistical inference of unobserved SNP genotypes based on a reference panel of known haplotypes in a population (e.g. human 1000 Genomes Project).
 Imputation can greatly narrow down the distance between SNPs and causal variants and thus increase the power of detection of associations.

 Large P small N problem: A statistical challenge to estimate a large number of parameters based on a small number of samples.

+Liability scale: Unobserved underlying risk of a binary phenotype or disease, measured on a continuous scale and is likely influenced by many genetic and environmental factors

 Linkage disequilibrium (LD): The nonrandom association of alleles of two or more loci in a population owing to limited recombination.
 LD is often used to measure the relationship of genetic markers of the loci – a high LD means the markers are closely related (i.e. co-occurring) so one marker can predict the other(s).
 Markers in high LD with an unobserved causal variant can increase the power of detection of associations.
 Several methods can be used to calculate LD, of which correlation is the simplest and robust approach.